Enhancing Sentiment Analysis in Bengali Texts: A Hybrid Approach Using Lexicon-Based Algorithm and Pretrained Language Model Bangla-BERT: Future Work

 \section{Future Work}

 Future improvements could involve experimenting with more sophisticated pre-trained models like mBERT or XLM-R, which might offer better performance by leveraging multilingual understanding and broader linguistic nuances.
-Additionally, integrating the outputs of Pipeline 1 and Pipeline 2 through ensemble techniques could create a hybrid model that harnesses the strengths of both approaches, leading to more robust sentiment analysis across different types of data and scenarios.
+Furthermore, integrating the output of Pipeline 1 and Pipeline 2 through ensemble techniques could create a hybrid model that harnesses the strengths of both approaches, leading to more robust sentiment analysis across different types of data and scenarios.